MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/api-reference/v2.0/resources/dynamics_salesquoteline.md

 |netTaxAmount|numeric|The net tax amount is the tax amount calculated from net amount.
 Read-Only.|
 |netAmountIncludingTax|numeric|The net amount including tax is the total net amount including tax.
 Read-Only.|

-## Relationships
-A Sales Quote (documentId) must exist in the Sales Quotes table.

-An Item (itemId) must exist in the Item table.

-An Account (accountId) must exist in the Accounts table.

-A Unit of Measure (unitOfMeasure) must exist in the Unit of Measure table.

 ## JSON representation

 Here is a JSON representation of the resource.